 \paragraph{Minimization algorithm and choice of $p$.} To solve the minimization problem~\eqref{eq:estimator}, we use the bounded limited-memory modification of the BFGS quasi-Newton method (\texttt{L-BFGS-B} algorithm in \texttt{R}), see \citet{byrd1995limited}.
 This iterative method has the update step

-where $L$ is the loss function in~\eqref{eq:estimator}, $\alpha_m >0$ is the step-size, $H_m$ is a $(d\times r+v) \times (d\times r+v)$ approximate curvature positive definite matrix capturing second-order information based on the gradients observed during optimization, and finally, $\nabla L(\btheta_m)$ is the gradient of $L$ evaluated at $\btheta_m$.
-Here, at each step, the gradient is approximated using finite differences method. \begin{remark} An additional motivation for our choice of penalization exponent $p \in (0,1]$ is the fact that the update direction in~\eqref{equa:lbfgs} is opposite to the gradient.
-It follows that for a fixed parameter $a_{js}$, the penalization term in~\eqref{eq:estimator} contributes to the gradient proportionally to
+where $L$ is the loss function in~\eqref{eq:estimator}, $\gamma_m >0$ is the step-size, $H_m$ is a $(d\times r+v) \times (d\times r+v)$ approximate curvature positive definite matrix capturing second-order information based on the gradients observed during optimization, and $\nabla L(\btheta_m)$ is the gradient of $L$ evaluated at $\btheta_m$.
+At each step, the gradient is approximated using a finite-difference method. \begin{remark} Another motivation for choosing the penalization exponent $p \in (0,1]$ is that the update direction in~\eqref{equa:lbfgs} is opposite to the gradient.
+For a fixed parameter $a_{js}$, the penalization term in~\eqref{eq:estimator} then contributes to the gradient proportionally to

 Recall that \( p < 1 \) and thus \( p - 1 < 0 \).
 Consequently, if the true value of \( a_{js} \) is zero, then as the corresponding coefficient approaches zero at some step of the minimization algorithm L-BFGS-B, the term $T(p)$ in Equation~\eqref{equa:dir} diverges to \( +\infty \).
 As a result, the gradient also diverges to \( +\infty \), and since the update direction in~\eqref{equa:lbfgs} is opposite to the gradient, this leads to a solution where \( \hat{a}_{js} = 0 \). \end{remark}